 - 1 Tbsp. corn starch

-- 3 Tbsp. cold butter cut into small pieces
+- 5 Tbsp. cold butter, cut into small pieces (sub solid coconut oil)

-- Place ramekins on a baking sheet and bake until juices are thick and bubbling and topping is golden (35 minutes for ramekins or 45 minutes for baking dish).
-Cool for 20 minutes.
+- Spray a 2.5-qt. baking dish or 6 small ramekins with cooking spray.
+Add fruit mixture, followed by oat-pecan topping.
+Place on a baking sheet, and bake until fruit juices are bubbling and topping is golden brown, about 30 minutes for ramekins, or 45 minutes for baking dish.